vincentvankrunkelsven/courses-intro-to-sql/outline.md

 * WHERE
 * Filtering numeric vs. text values
 * Basic comparison operators: =, <>, <, <=, >, >=
-* Logical operators: AND, OR, NOT
+* Multiple conditions with AND, OR
 * BETWEEN (compare to >= AND <= )
 * IN (compare to = AND = )
 * IS NULL, IS NOT NULL